dborth/vbagx/README.md

 The PNG filename must be `[TITLE].png`, where `[TITLE]` is the ROM's internal title (at offset `0x134` for GB games, `0xA0` for GBA games) — for example, `POKEMON_SFXAAXE.png` for Pokémon Silver.
 If no file by that exact name exists, Visual Boy Advance GX falls back to `default.png` (GB) or `defaultgba.png` (GBA).

 Borders render along with the game's video output, so border pixels are the same size as game pixels: a Game Boy game appears in the middle 160×144 of the border, and a Game Boy Advance game in the middle 240×160, regardless of the border image's actual resolution.

+## Turbo Mode

+Hold **A+B**, **Spacebar**, or the **right analog stick** during play to fast-forward.
+Turbo Mode is on by default and can be turned off from **Settings → Emulation → Enable Turbo Mode** if you'd rather disable fast-forwarding entirely.

+## Importing and Exporting SRAM

+Visual Boy Advance GX can load SRAM saved by VBA-M on other platforms (Mac/PC/Linux/etc.), and vice versa.

+- **To import**, make sure the `.srm` file's name matches your ROM's filename (aside from the extension).
+- **To export**, copy the save from your console's `vbagx/saves` folder over to the other platform — you may need to rename it to whatever that VBA-M build expects.

 ## Patches (IPS/UPS)